rizinorg/book/src/analysis/code_analysis.md

 ## Visuals

-One of the easiest way to see and check the changes of the analysis commands and variables is to perform a scrolling in a `Vv` special visual mode, allowing functions preview:
+One of the easiest way to see and check the changes of the analysis commands and variables is to perform scrolling in a `Vv` special visual mode, allowing functions preview:

 ![vv](code_analysis_vv.png)

-When we want to check how analysis changes affect the result in the case of big functions, we can use minimap instead, allowing to see a bigger flow graph on the same screen size.
+When we want to check how analysis changes affect the result in the case of big functions, we can use minimap instead, allowing us to see a bigger flow graph on the same screen size.
 To get into the minimap mode type `VV` then press `p` twice:

 ![vv2](code_analysis_vv2.png)

-This mode allows you to see the disassembly of each node separately, just navigate between them using `Tab` key.
+This mode allows you to see the disassembly of each node separately, just navigate between them using the `Tab` key.

 ## Analysis hints